fonziemedia/node-cloud/README.md

 This is successfully rolled back and we can see that by typing **helm status**

 So we can use upgrade and rollback to seamlessly change from one state to another state without losing any uptime of our application.

+## Adding Support for Health

+As well as providing template docker files and helm charts to simplify packaging and deploying Node.js apps to Kubernetes.
+[Cloud Native JS](https://cloudnativejs.io/) also provides Node modules for adding health checks to an application.
+This is all done in the [health checking](https://github.com/CloudNativeJS/cloud-health-connect) project.

+This provides a connect middleware for adding health checks, so liveness and readiness end points to an existing application.
+To install it we can use npm:
+> npm install @cloudnative/health-connect

+Now that we have it in our dependencies, we need to require it into our application, and we can do that in app.js:

+### Seting up a HealthChecker

+> const health = require('@cloudnative/health-connect');
+>
+>let healthcheck = new health.HealthChecker();

+### Adding a PingChecker

+> let pingcheck = new health.PingCheck("example.com");
+>
+> healthcheck.registerLivenessCheck(pingcheck);

+Register a separate Liveness endpoint:
+> app.use('/live', health.LivenessEndpoint(healthcheck));

+Now that we've done that, our application should make a request to that post name, when our liveness end point is hit.
+Let's restart our application and go to our browser and see our end point.
+When we refresh, we can now see that we have a registered check, that does a ping check against example.com/80.
+Now try disconnecting the network on your browser tools to see what happens.

+### Adding a readiness endpoint

+>app.use("/ready", health.ReadinessEndpoint(healthcheck));

+Now let's change our Ping Checker to be done on readyness check instead

+> healthcheck.registerReadinessCheck(pingcheck);

+Finally, before we can deploy this into Kubernetes, we need to rebuild the Docker image to include our new code changes.
+To do that, we'll use **docker build** to build an image called nodeserver-run using the Dockerfile-run Dockerfile as before.
+But as what we're deploying has been re-tagged, we also need to re-tag our Docker image.
+We do that using **docker tag**.
+And this time, rather than using a version of 1.0.0 we're going to increase that to 1.1.0 because we have a feature update.

+So we now have a fully running application inside kubernetes that has started to leverage the power of the platform itself.
+By adding our own custom liveness and readiness checks we can make it possible to tell kubernetes when to restart and when to stop sending load to us.
+And that affects the status of ready, and whether a re-start happens for our application.